lilessam/EloquentFields/readme.md

 You will also need to provide a `selectFrom` and `valueFrom` as well.

-If the input is a `select` you can provide a `valueCallback` which will be a method in your model returns array with two indexes.
-One is `all` which will be all the options records.
-The second is `selected` which will be an array has all selected collections.
+If the input is a `select` you can provide a `valueFallback` which will be a static method returns all the options in the dropdown and then you need to provide a `valueCallback` which will return the selected options collection.

 ##### Additional Preferences
 There are multiple additional things that can be very usefull in all your fields specifications.